HydroshieldMKII/Sinatra-SSM/README.md

 - SESSION_EXPIRE: The time in seconds that the session will last.
 - SHA_KEY: The key that will be used to encrypt the passwords in the users.json file.
 - USERS_PATH: Full path to the location of the users.json file with 'username' and 'password' keys.
+- LOGIN_URL: Full path to the location of the login page (eg. '/login').
 - LOG_PATH: Full path to the location of the log file.

 ## Usage